Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 36
 The Treasury is exempt from the tax of Rule 15.
 Instead the monarch after collecting taxes pays 10% of their IP value rounded down to the Treasury.

+# Rule 37
+Unless otherwise specified, actions or consequences called for in lower rule numbers take place before and with precedence over actions called for in higher rule numbers.
+Sequences of actions within single rules take place in the order presented.
+Compulsory actions, if required to take place at a specific time, are considered to have taken place at that time even if the administration of those actions is delayed.